Ptolemaic Kingdom: Cleopatra VII

 Octavian was quick to declare war on Antony and Cleopatra while public opinion of Antony was low.
 Their naval forces met at Actium, where the forces of Marcus Vipsanius Agrippa defeated the navy of Cleopatra and Antony.
 Octavian waited for a year before he claimed Egypt as a Roman province.
 He arrived in Alexandria and easily defeated Mark Antony's remaining forces outside the city.
 Facing certain death at the hands of Octavian, Antony attempted suicide by falling on his own sword, but survived briefly.
 He was taken by his remaining soldiers to Cleopatra, who had barricaded herself in her mausoleum, where he died soon after.

-Knowing that she would be taken to Rome to be paraded in Octavian's triumph (and likely executed thereafter), Cleopatra and her handmaidens committed suicide on 12 August 30 BC.
+Knowing that she would be taken to Rome to be paraded in Octavian's triumph (and likely executed afterward or, at best, sent into exile), Cleopatra and her handmaidens committed suicide on 12 August 30 BC.
 Legend and numerous ancient sources claim that she died by way of the venomous bite of an asp, though others state that she used poison, or that Octavian ordered her death himself.

 Caesarion, her son by Julius Caesar, nominally succeeded Cleopatra until his capture and supposed execution in the weeks after his mother's death.
 Cleopatra's children by Antony were spared by Octavian and given to his sister (and Antony's Roman wife) Octavia Minor, to be raised in her household.
 No further mention is made of Cleopatra and Antony's sons in the known historical texts of that time, but their daughter Cleopatra Selene was eventually married through arrangement by Octavian into the Mauretanian royal line, one of Rome's many client monarchies.
 Through Cleopatra Selene's offspring the Ptolemaic line intermarried back into the Roman nobility for centuries.

 With the deaths of Cleopatra and Caesarion, the dynasty of Ptolemies and the entirety of pharaonic Egypt came to an end.
 Alexandria remained the capital of the country, but Egypt itself became a Roman province.
 Octavian became the sole ruler of Rome and began converting it into a monarchy, the Roman Empire.